Lebesgue measure of distance sets with regular pins and multi-scale Mizohata-Takeuchi-type estimates: Introduction

-which is optimal up to the factor $R^{C\delta}$.
-The constrain $r_{j+1}\leq r_j^2$ is due to technical reasons.
+which coincides with the classical sharp estimate of Agmon-H\"ormander \cite{AH76} up to a factor $R^{C\delta}$.
+The constrain $r_{j+1}\leq r_j^2$ in Proposition \ref{thm-warmup} is due to technical reasons.
 This is also why we need some regularity on the pin set $F$ in Theorem \ref{thm-main}.
 I wonder if it is necessary.